 Wrist rollers are a simple addition to your rider fitness routine, and an easy way to start improving your grip strength right away.
-What they do is increase the strength and endurance of your forearms, the main muscle group at work when it comes to hand grip training.
+What they do is increase the strength and endurance of your forearms, the primary muscle group at work, when it comes to grip training with your hands.
 Here’s how you do them:

 Take a small weight (5-10 lbs.) or a jug of water and tie it to a four-foot length of rope.
 Next, tie the other end of the rope to the middle of a wooden dowel (you can purchase at any hardware store).

-Once everything is assembled you’re ready to start the exercise.
+Once you assemble everything, you’re ready to start the exercise.
 What you want to do is “roll” (or wind) the rope onto the dowel, lifting the weight up towards the dowel.
 Once you cannot roll the weight up any further, “unroll” (or unwind) the rope, letting the weight steadily drop back down to the floor.